Dynamic beats fixed: On phase-based algorithms for file migration: Introduction

 \subsection{Our Contribution}

-We propose a new deterministic algorithm that dynamically decides on the length of the phase based on the geometry of requests received in the initial part of each phase.
-This improves the 20-years old result of Bartal et al.~\cite{bartal-tcs}.
+We propose a $4$-competitive deterministic algorithm that dynamically decides on the length of the phase based on the geometry of requests received in the initial part of each phase.
+This improves the 20-year-old algorithm \MTLM by Bartal et al.~\cite{bartal-tcs}.

-The improvement was obtained by carefully analyzing a linear model (factor revealing LP) of a single phase of the algorithm.
-It allowed us to identify some key tight examples for the previous analysis, suggested a nontrivial construction of the new algorithm, and facilitated a~systematic search within the design parameter space.
+The improvement was obtained by carefully analyzing a linear model (factor revealing LP) of~a~single phase of the algorithm.
+It allowed us to identify some key tight examples for the previous analysis, suggested a nontrivial construction of the new algorithm, and facilitated a~systematic optimization of algorithm's parameters.

-More precisely, for a fixed algorithm \ALG (from a relatively broad class), we create a~maximization LP with the following property: if the competitive ratio of \ALG is at least $R$, then so is the value of LP.
-A solution to the LP contains a succinct description of a metric space along with a short description of a single-phase input, both constituting a lower bound for \ALG.
-Hence, the value of LP is an upper bound on \ALG's competitiveness.
+More precisely, for a given algorithm \ALG (from a relatively broad class), we create an LP, whose objective function is to maximize the competitive ratio of \ALG.
+The variables of this LP describe an input for \ALG: they give a succinct description of a metric space along with the placement of the requests.
+We note that the exact modeling of the cost of \ALG and \OPT is not possible by a~finite number of linear constraints.
+Therefore, the LP only upper-bounds the cost of \ALG and lower-bounds the cost of \OPT.
+This way, the optimal value computed by the LP is an upper bound on the competitive ratio of \ALG.
 We discuss the details of the LP approach in \lref[Section]{sec:lp}.

 The way the algorithm was obtained is perhaps unintuitive.
 Nevertheless, the final algorithm is an elegant construction involving only essentially integral constants.
-By studying the dual solution, we managed to extract a compact, human-readable, combinatorial upper bound based on path-packing arguments and to obtain the following result.
+By studying the dual solution, we managed to extract a compact, human-readable, combinatorial upper bound based on path-packing arguments and to obtain the following result proven in \lref[Section]{sec:algorithm}.

 \begin{theorem} There exists a deterministic 4-competitive algorithm for the file migration problem. \end{theorem}